staticafi/symbiotic/README.md

 Components of Symbiotic can be found at https://github.com/staticafi with the only exception of `dg` library that is currently at https://github.com/mchalupa/dg.
-All sowtware used in Symbiotic are open-source projects and are licensed under various open-source licenses (mostly MIT license, Apache-2.0, and University of Illinois Open Source license)
+All software used in Symbiotic are open-source projects and are licensed under various open-source licenses (mostly MIT license, and University of Illinois Open Source license)

 ## Contact